Direct Debits

 Variable Direct Debit

-How it works: On a scheduled basis, YouLend collects a variable amount from the merchant, based on sales during that period.
+What is it: On a scheduled basis, YouLend collects a variable amount from the merchant, based on sales during that period.

 Benefit: Aligns repayments with the merchant’s cash flow, similar to sales-based or re-routing methods.